Last Updated: January 1, 2023

-We at Woodruff-Sawyer & Co., Woodruff-Sawyer Retirement Plan Services, Inc. and Woodruff-Sawyer Oregon, Inc. (collectively, “Company,” “we,” “us,” or “Woodruff Sawyer”) appreciate the trust you have placed in us as your insurance broker and consultant.
+We at Woodruff-Sawyer & Co. and our affiliated entities, including Woodruff-Sawyer Retirement Plan Services, Inc., Woodruff-Sawyer Oregon, Inc., Nomadx, Nomadx Retirement Plan Services, Inc., and Nomadx Oregon, Inc. (collectively, “Company,” “we,” “our”, “us,” or “Woodruff Sawyer”) appreciate the trust you have placed in us as your insurance broker and consultant.
 In the course of serving you, we are given access to information that is often both sensitive and proprietary.
 We want you to know that integrity––in the way we operate and the methods by which we conduct business––is a top priority and our most essential core value.
-As such, we take the responsibility of protecting your company information very seriously.
+As such, we take the responsibility of protecting your personal information very seriously.

 This policy applies to information we collect:

-When you use this Website, as a User of our client portals or simply a Visitor, we collect different types of information, which can include personal data.
-Personal data means any information relating to an identified or identifiable natural person.
-The legal bases for the processing of the personal data we collect are primarily that the processing is necessary for us to provide our services and that the processing is in Woodruff Sawyer’s legitimate interests, which is explained in greater detail below.
-We may also process data on your consent, asking for it as appropriate.
+When you use our Website, or when we provide our services, we collect different types of information, which can include personal information.
+Personal information means any information relating to an identified or identifiable natural person.
+The legal bases for the processing of the personal information we collect are primarily that the processing is necessary for us to provide our services and that the processing is in Woodruff Sawyer’s legitimate interests, which is explained in greater detail below.
+We may also process data on your consent.

 A. Information We Collect About You and How We Collect It

-We collect several types of information from and about Users of our Website, including:
+We collect several types of information from and about you, including:

-- Information by which you may be personally identified, such as name, postal address, email address, telephone number, Social Security number, and/or driver’s license number – that is, your personal data.
+• Information by which you may be personally identified, such as name, postal address, email address, telephone number, Social Security number, and/or driver’s license number – that is, your personal information.

 We collect this information:

-We may collect nonpublic personal data from individuals other than those proposed for coverage.
+We may collect personal information from individuals other than those proposed for coverage

 B. Information You Provide to Us